 Below you can find key details of our procedures, protocols and principles for the safest reasonable operation of our campus during the continued Pandemic Prevention time.
 You can also access a very simple picture guide here.

-As the situation continues to develop, we may need to further update and change procedures accordingly.
+As the situation in Thailand continues to change, we may need to further update procedures accordingly.
 In doing this, we will always let you know of any changes that may affect you or your child.